TheochemUI/eOn/docs/source/user_guide/index.md

-Here we collect a brief introduction to each algorithm, with curated references for more information along with the  configuration settings as implemented within `eON`.
+Here we collect a brief introduction to each algorithm, with curated references for more information along with the  configuration settings as implemented within `eOn`.

 Each of the sections and methods may be included in the configuration file with the appropriate section header.

 ## Overview

-The `eON` program can run the following methods or tasks to explore the configuration space of molecular systems and to accelerate the simulation of their dynamics over long times.
-To run `eON`, a configuration file must be generated using the options specified in the documentation.
+The `eOn` program can run the following methods or tasks to explore the configuration space of molecular systems and to accelerate the simulation of their dynamics over long times.
+To run `eOn`, a configuration file must be generated using the options specified in the documentation.
 Each section header is denoted by square brackets, and is followed by the key/value pairs.
 For example, to set the *job_type* key of the *[Main]* section to the value *process_search*, your